continuedev/continue/docs/docs/customization/context-providers.md

 ### URLs

-Type '@url' to reference the contents of a URL.
-You can either reference preset URLs, or reference one dynamically by typing '@url https://example.com'.
+Type '@url' and then enter the URL you want to include in the input prompt that appears.
 The text contents of the page will be fetched and used as context.

 ```json
 {